Laurie Strode: Rob Zombie film continuity (2007–2009)

 A new version of Laurie Strode (Scout Taylor-Compton) appears in the Rob Zombie remake (2007).
 This film establishes from the beginning that Laurie (born Angel Myers) is Michael's baby sister, nicknamed "Boo", with whom young Michael (Daeg Faerch) shares a close bond.
 When Michael is institutionalized for killing their older sister Judith (Hanna R. Hall), their mother Deborah (Sheri Moon Zombie) is unable to cope and commits suicide.
 The infant Laurie is discovered by Sheriff Brackett (Brad Dourif), who omits her from the records for her own protection, and she is eventually adopted by the Strode family.
 The adult Michael (Tyler Mane) escapes and comes home in search of his sister, killing her adoptive parents and her friend Lynda (Kristina Klebe) before kidnapping Laurie.
 Michael tries to make Laurie remember him by showing her a picture of them as children.
 This fails, and Laurie proceeds to stab Michael with his own knife.
 Laurie hides as Michael hunts her down in their old childhood home; when he finds her, she shoots him in the head with a gun she took from Michael's psychiatrist Dr. Sam Loomis (Malcolm McDowell), after which she begins screaming hysterically as the scene fades to an old home video of young Michael and baby Laurie.

 In the sequel (2009), Laurie has moved in with Sheriff Brackett and his daughter Annie (Danielle Harris).
 She suffers recurring nightmares about Michael and their mother, and is seeing a therapist to deal with the trauma.
-Loomis, who has become a greedy and arrogant mercenary profiting from the murders of the previous film, reveals in his book “The Devil Walks Among Us” that she is Michael's sister and that she also suffers from his "illness".
+Loomis, who has become a greedy and arrogant mercenary profiting from the murders of the previous film, reveals in his book “The Devil Walks Among Us” that she is Michael's sister and that she also has his "illness".
 Laurie reads the book and discovers the truth, leading her to an hysterical outburst and storming out of the Brackett house.
 In the film's climax, she tells a mortally wounded Michael that she loves him, before stabbing him to death and putting on his mask.
 In the film's final scene, she sits in isolation in a psychiatric ward, grinning at a vision of her mother.
 In the director's cut of the film, Laurie picks up Michael's knife after Michael is killed and walks over to an injured and unconscious Loomis, and the police open fire on Laurie, apparently killing her too.